-There are 12 automatic air quality monitoring sites across the area.
-The data from
+There are 10 automatic air quality monitoring sites across the area.
+The air monitoring data from 9 of the sites can be viewed on the Scottish Air Quality website and the Turnkey AirQ website.

 We submit reports on local air quality management work to the Scottish Government.